yalimohammadi/yalimohammadi.github.io/_pages/about.md

   - /about.html
 ---
 Hey!
 I'm Yeganeh, a fouth-year PhD student in [Operations Research](https://or.stanford.edu/) in Management Science and Engineering at Stanford.
 I am very fortunate to be advised by [Amin Saberi](http://stanford.edu/~saberi/).
-I am broadly interested in stochastic operations research and its applications to health policy and economics.
-My work combines ideas from computer science, probability theory, economics, and operations research to provide theoretical understanding for real-life problems.

 Before coming to Stanford, I received BSc in Computer Engineering with a minor in Mathematics from [Sharif University of Technology](http://www.en.sharif.edu/).

+My research is in studying networks and its applications to health policy and economics.
+In particular, I have worked on studying random processes on networks, sampling from networks, and optimization problems on top of them.
+My work combines ideas from computer science, probability theory, and operations research to provide theoretical understanding for real-life problems.

-# Publications
+# Research
 ### Algorithms Using Local Graph Features to Predict Epidemics
 *with Christian Borgs and Amin Saberi*\
 ACM-SIAM Symposium on Discrete Algorithms (SODA'22).[\[arxiv\]](https://arxiv.org/pdf/2110.08961.pdf) [\[poster\]](http://www.local-algorithms.com/posters/yeganeh.pdf)